Considering adopting a child from India?

 The sites and resources below provide important information about the eligibility criteria for both prospective adoptive parents and children, legal and immigration requirements, and the process for adopting a child from India.

-Family Services of Greater Vancouver's Adoption Agency has experience with both Hague and non-Hague counties.
+FSGV Adoption Agency has experience with both Hague and non-Hague countries.
 Some of the countries we have worked with for international adoptions are listed below.